CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 The schemas break down into two categories:

 - schemas dedicated to a specific sender or receiver
+  - with one specifically being a "leaf" schema or a schema that is consumed by name in the pipeline and associated to a sender or receiver setting
-- schemas that are used across multiple senders or receivers
+- schemas that are used across multiple senders or receivers across organizations
-    - in some cases, it might preferable to keep some of these in the source to prevent accidentally breaking things
+    - in some cases, it might be preferable to keep some of these in the source to prevent accidentally breaking things

-and there will need to proper permissions placed such that schemas that are used across multiple senders and receivers can only be edited by prime amdins
+and there will need to proper permissions placed such that schemas that are used across multiple senders and receivers can only be edited by prime admins

 ### New APIs
-- Transform types `{transformType}`
+- Transform types `{transformType}` parameter
-    - HL7 -> FHIR
+    - HL7 -> FHIR: `hl7-fhir`
-    - FHIR -> FHIR
+    - FHIR -> FHIR: `fhir-fhir`
-    - FHIR -> HL7
+    - FHIR -> HL7: `fhir-hl7`

 #### Sender/Receiver
 - Create a sender/receiver schema
     - POST
     - Auth: Prime admins, org admins
-    - `/v1/senders|receivers/{sender|receiverName}/{transformType}`
+    - `/v1/senders|receivers/{sender|receiverName}/schemas/{transformType}`
     - Body
         - `schemaName` string
             - This is the path the schema should be placed at i.e. `metadata/hl7_mapping/common/patient.yml`
-        - `rootSchema` boolean
+        - `leafSchema` boolean
-            - If the field is set to true, set the `schemaName` property on the sender or receiver setting
+            - If the field is set to true, set the `schemaName` property on the sender or receiver setting and indicates that this is a schema that will be consumed in the pipeline
         - `schema` string
+        - `sampleInput` string
+          - An input message that should have the schema applied against; if provided, `sampleOutput` must be provided as well
+        - `sampleOutput` string
+          - An output message that is checked against the value produced after applying the transform against the `sampleInput`
 - Update a sender/receiver schema
     - PUT
     - Auth: Prime admins, org admins
-    - `/v1/senders|receivers/{sender|receiverName}/{transformType}/{*schemaName}`
+    - `/v1/senders|receivers/{sender|receiverName}/schemas/{transformType}/{*schemaName}`
     - Body
         - `schema` string
+        - `sampleInput` string
+          - An input message that should have the schema applied against; if provided, `sampleOutput` must be provided as well
+        - `sampleOutput` string
+            - An output message that is checked against the value produced after applying the transform against the `sampleInput`
 - Rollback a sender/receiver schema
-    - Rollsback to the previous version of that schema name, if the rolling back the first version, the file is deleted and the schemaName field is removed from the
+    - Rolls back to the previous version of that schema name, if the rolling back the first version, the file is deleted and the schemaName field is removed from the
     - Auth: Prime admins, org admins
     - DELETE
-    - `/v1/senders|receivers/{sender|receiverName}/{transformType}/{*schemaName}`
+    - `/v1/senders|receivers/{sender|receiverName}/schemas/{transformType}/{*schemaName}`

 #### Common schemas
 - Create a common schema